uriel1998/mpdq/README_v2.md

 6600
 password
-number of songs to maintain in queue time (in hours) to avoid repeating song
+number of songs to maintain in queue time (in hours) to not repeat a song
 ```

 ## 5. Setup